CompareScalar

 Input

-Comparison mode, including EQ, NE, GE, LE, GT, and LT.
+Comparison mode, which can be EQ, NE, GE, LE, GT, and LT.

 • LT: src0 < src1